alinapaz/dotfiles/README.md

 Bundler manages gems via a Gemfile.
 Confusingly, the gem is called `bundler`, but the commandline command is `bundle`

 - To install bundler, run `gem install bundler` (this is the only gem you should ever install using `gem install`; always install all other gems using a Gemfile and the `bundle` command)
+- Open a directory (example: `cd blog`) that has a Gemfile.
+Otherwise you will get an error saying `Could not locate Gemfile or .bundle/ directory`.
 - To install gems using a Gemfile, use `bundle install`